When I was a child, I was really fascinated by history.

 As a child I would have exhibitions in my room about fossils and crystals, I would read encyclopedias about the origin of life.
 And yes, I even made bowls.
 The only piece remaining from that time is a bowl from 1999.
 I can not even remember where I made it, but at the bottom of the bowl I can see my name + date written in the handwriting I had back then.
 I was 10 years old.

-Later I grew up with a lot of spirituality.
-I was only 12 when I went to a Samhain weekend in the forest.
+Spirituality was part of my life when I grew up.
+I was only 12 years old when I went to a Samhain weekend in the forest at the other side of the country.
 I gave a presentation about crystals, learned more about runes and was one of the few who was not afraid to go to sleep after scary ghost stories.
 While other teenagers talked about shopping and guys, I spend my time talking to a shaman woman, wiccans, traditional hedge witches.
 My mother was open-minded about my journey and simply let me do my thing.

 Later in high school I decided to study fine art.
 I jumped in late, missing the previous years of art theory and basics.
 My art teachers and I were not best friends, actually it was quite the opposite.
 They failed me for sculpting.
 And failed me once for writing too.

 Yet that same year I was invited to write for the local newspaper and I won the third price in a writing contest.
 That’s when I realized the grades are just their perspective.
 It was hard to graduate but I was determined to leave so I didn’t gave in.
-I stood my ground and graduated with my very first art journal and pastel macro drawings.
+I stood my ground and graduated with my very first art journal, dream paintings in acrylic and pastel macro drawings.
 When I graduated, they literally said “Her stubbornness saved her grades.”

 But subconsciously, I never forgot those grades.
 I dabbled with my creative journey for years.
 Doing a bit of this, doing a bit of that.
 Some things were successful and got into pop-up galleries.
 Other things have never been seen by others at all.
 But I always enjoyed the journey.

 My sculptures are based on the thought the myths are true.
-If they are, this is how their artifacts would have looked, in my humble opinion.
+If they are, this is how their artifacts would have looked like, from my perspective.
 I basically try to tune in.
 My work looks raw, organic, aged.
 With crystals, sparkles, a golden shimmer.
 Every piece has something magical and it’s for the new owner to find out what magic the piece will bring.